 The body cannot make folate on its own so we must obtain it from our diet.

-Folate is naturally found in many foods like dark leafy greens, vegetables like spinach, brussels sprouts, nut and legumes.
+This B vitamin is naturally found in many foods like dark leafy greens, vegetables like spinach, brussels sprouts, nut and legumes.

 However, deficiency is common.